(Photo credit, Anthony Cirelli)

 Weekly lunches for seniors will be held every Monday (excluding holidays) at the Rotary Building at noon.
 If you plan to attend, please call Arlene Santor at (802)779-2258 by the Wednesday before the lunch.
 Suggested donation of $3.50 per person.

-Wednesday, March 13th – Extra Stout, the Green Mountains of Vermont’s Rutland County is a traditional Irish band that has been playing together for upwards of twenty years.
+Wednesday, March 13th – Extra Stout is the Green Mountains of Vermont’s favorite traditional Irish band that has been playing together for upwards of twenty years.
 They bring all of the variety that Irish music has to offer from raucous drinking songs to ballads of home and county; from slow and haunting airs to rocking reels, jigs and polkas.
 Suggested donations of $10 to $15 per person at the door.
+The Mill River High School Interact Club, a Rotary sponsored service club, will host a bake sale.

 Wednesday, June 12 – Stewart and Slattery, Andy Stewart (fiddle) & Mary Jo Slattery (guitar, vocals) perform music from several roots traditions, including the exuberant soulful two-steps & waltzes of Cajun Louisiana, the upbeat fiddle tunes of French Canada and New England, as well as blues and southern mountain ballads.
 Recognized by Louisiana’s Cajun French Music Association for the authenticity of their style and repertoire, Mary Jo & Andy have performed in festivals, concert halls, farmers markets, schools, nursing homes and assisted living facilities from southwest Louisiana to northern New England…from Mexico and the Caribbean to northern Canada.
 When not performing as a duo, these two versatile musicians play with the NH Council on the Arts accredited Cajun band, The Offshore Aces.
 For some 25 years they played with the NH and VT based contra dance band Northern Spy, selected for inclusion in the Smithsonian Folkways CD on New Hampshire social dancing titled “Choose Your Partner!”
 Their latest exciting project is a trio called The Occasional Jug Band.